Toxic shock syndrome: Treatment

 The severity of this disease frequently warrants hospitalization.
 Admission to the intensive care unit is often necessary for supportive care (for aggressive fluid management, ventilation, renal replacement therapy and inotropic support), particularly in the case of multiple organ failure.
 Treatment includes removal or draining of the source of infection—often a tampon—and draining of abscesses.
 Outcomes are poorer in patients who do not have the source of infection removed.

 Antibiotic treatment should cover both S. pyogenes and S. aureus.
 This may include a combination of cephalosporins, penicillins or vancomycin.
 The addition of clindamycin or gentamicin reduces toxin production and mortality.

 In some cases doctors will prescribe other treatments such as blood pressure medications (to stabilize blood pressure if it is too low), dialysis, oxygen mask (to stabilize oxygen levels), and sometimes a ventilator.
 These will sometimes be used to help treat side effects of contracting TSS.

 Prognosis

 With proper treatment, people usually recover in two to three weeks.
 The condition can, however, be fatal within hours.
-TSS has a mortality rate of 30%–70%.
-Children who are affected by TSS tend to recover easier than adults do.
+TSS has a mortality rate of 30–70%.
+Children who are affected by TSS tend to recover more easily than adults do.